soniasol/FreEM-SemiD-norm/README.md

 Our corpus is available in the [`dataset`](https://github.com/soniasol/FreEM-SemiD-norm/tree/main/dataset) folder.
 It is organized as follows:

 - **`corpus-to-process/`**
-  Contains each text in plain `.txt` format (a file with the original text and a file with the normalised version), along with a script to convert and merge the `.txt` files into `.tsv` format.
+  Contains each text in plain `.txt` format: one file with the original text and one file with the normalised version.
+A script is included to convert and merge these files into `.tsv` format.

 - **`corpus/`**
   Contains each text in `.tsv` format.
-Each TSV file contains two columns: One column for the original lines of text and one column for the normalised lines.
+Each file includes two columns:
+  - the original lines of text
+  - the corresponding normalised lines

 - **`split/`**
-  Contains the dataset split into training, validation, and test sets.
-See the scripts section below for details on how the split was generated.
+  Contains the dataset divided into training, validation, and test sets.
+See the `scripts` section below for details on how the split was generated.

 - **`data/`**
-  Contains the split corpus in source–target file format:
+  Contains the split corpus in source–target format:
   - `train.src` / `train.trg`
   - `dev.src` / `dev.trg`
   - `test.src` / `test.trg`